cran-task-views/Epidemiology/Epidemiology.md

     package.

-## Infectious disease modelling
+## Infectious disease modeling

-This section includes packages for specifically dedicated to IDE modelling.
-Note that R offers a wealth of options for general-purpose time series modelling, many of which are listed in the `r view("TimeSeries")` and `r view("Survival")` task views.
+This section includes packages for specifically dedicated to IDE modeling.
+Note that R offers a wealth of options for general-purpose time series modeling, many of which are listed in the `r view("TimeSeries")` and `r view("Survival")` task views.